outcast/CDN-Demo/mirror-origin/README.md

-## Terraform file for mirror-origin
+## Terraform files for mirror-origin